Light, crispy, and full of flavor, Panko Parmesan Zucchini Chips are perfect for a snack, side dish, or party appetizer that your guests will love

 - lemon zest, for garnish

-- Prepare breading station: * Panko bread crumbs & Parmesan cheese in one container * Flour & seasonings in another container * Eggs and water in another container
+- PREPARE BREADING STATION: * Panko bread crumbs & Parmesan cheese in one container * Flour & seasonings in another container * Eggs, hot sauce and water in another container

 - Dredge zucchini pieces first in flour mixture; then egg wash; then finish in Panko & Parmesan mixture.
 Press zucchini pieces firmly in Panko mixture to form solid coat